 This marks another in a list of large internet companies banned by China's government censors.
 Other banned sites include Twitter, Reddit, Facebook and YouTube.
 Google has also been banned in the nation which recently led them to start development of a censor-friendly search engine, Project Dragonfly which has faced staunch criticism for enabling human rights violations.

-Visit Innovation Enterprise's AI and Predictive Analytics Innovation Summit in Singapore on October 10–11, 2018
+Visit Innovation Enterprise's AI & Big Data Innovation Summit in Beijing on November 21–22, 2018

 Despite Twitch's popularity in the West, due to slow service in the region it had yet to fully take off in China.
 However, recently the company had shot up the rankings to become the country's third most popular app.
 This was largely attributed to its coverage of the Asian Games e-sports tournament which, despite a good performance by Chinese gamers, was not broadcast on state-run TV stations.